roshipathak20/Elderly-Companion-App/README.md

 # elderly_companion_app
-         ❤️Cares that feels like family❤️
+         ❤️Care that feels like family❤️